noblegasss/noblegasss.github.io/docs/about/exp.md

 ### Working papers

-Iterative Multivariate Random Forest for Feature Selection in Integrating Multi-Omics Datasets

-Estimating reliability of DNA methylation levels measured by EPIC arrays for dementia research
+Critical evaluation of the reliability of DNA methylation probes on the Illumina MethylationEPIC BeadChip microarrays for dementia research

 --------------------------------------------------------------
 ## Awards